nagdevAmruthnath/Bio7_Classification/README.md

 https://bio7.github.io/javacv/

-To make the libraries accessible for the dynamic Java compiler add the following libs to the compiler classpath (you find them find them in the new installed Java CV plugin - see MacOSX screenshot below)
+To make the libraries accessible for the dynamic Java compiler add the following libs to the compiler classpath (you find them find them in the installed Java CV plugin - see MacOSX screenshot below)

 ![image](libs.png)